Should you end a trip early? If so, when should you? Or shouldn’t you?

 Of course, if things have gone wrong to such a magnitude that you are in danger, need medical assistance, support, legal or consular services, or something has happened back a home such as an emergency, the decision whether to stay or return home may be easier to make.

-There are times that I’ve wanted to quit an adventure early, that I’ve felt so homesick or lovesick that It was hard to fathom how I could get through the next days or the next hour.
+There are times that I’ve wanted to quit an travel adventure early, that I’ve felt so homesick or lovesick that It was hard to fathom how I could get through the next days or the next hour.
 There are times when it was hard to stay put in a destination.
 During those times I pushed myself to take care of myself, pull myself together, look for support–and even if it couldn’t be found through others–I found it for myself, within myself, by getting out and exploring, making new friends, trying new foods, and reminding myself that this is My Life.
 My Story.

 Ask yourself what is the story you want to tell yourself?
 Tell others?
 Tell your children or future children.